 Many Christians find it difficult to believe that the soul as well as the body can die.
 The soul, they say, can live on and be conscious even after the body decays into the dust.
 Christians generally believe that Jesus confirmed the existence of consciousness in hades because of what He said to the repentant thief who also was dying on a cross beside Him.
 But it must be kept in mind that in the Greek manuscripts of the New Testament there were no punctuation marks such as commas.
 The punctuation marks found in our English Bibles, for example, were provided by the translators.
 So depending upon where the comma actually is in a sentence can change the entire meaning of the sentence.
 The passage in Luke 23:43 of the English Bible is translated with the comma before the word "today" so that Jesus is saying to the repentant thief, "Verily I say unto thee, today shalt thou be with Me in paradise."
 It gives the meaning that the thief would join Jesus in paradise on that very day.
 But what if the comma in the sentence is placed after the word "today."
 Then the sentence that Jesus said would read, "Verily I say unto thee today, thou shalt be with Me in paradise."
 It changes the entire meaning of the sentence.
 Then Jesus is not necessarily saying that the repentant thief would join Him in paradise on that very day.
 The Bible repeatedly refers to Christians who had died as being "asleep" indicating that their death is only temporary since they will one day be resurrected to immortality and eternal life.

 But if there is no consciousness for the dead until Resurrection Day why did the Apostle Paul say that he desires "to depart, and to be present with Christ" (Philippians 1:23).
-However, in 2 Corinthians 5 Paul defines that to be absent from the body and present with the Lord means to be clothed in our resurrected bodies.
-Paul didn't mind death because he knew that the next conscious thing that he would experience after death would be joyful and perfect eternal fellowship with Christ at the Resurrection.
-This is why the early Christians thought so much about the meaning of Easter and its resurrection significance.
-If the early Christians believed that they would be in the presence of Christ immediately after death, as most Christians believe today, then the coming of Christ again on Resurrection Day would not have had as much meaning or value for them.
-But, in any case, even if the soul did survive the death of the body this would still not necessarily mean that the soul is immortal.
+In 2 Corinthians 5:1-8 Paul defines that to be absent from the body and be present with the Lord means to be clothed in our new bodies.
+Paul didn't mind death because he knew that the very next conscious thing he would experience after death would be joyful and perfect eternal fellowship with Christ in his new body.
+This is why the early Christians thought so much about the resurrection, because they knew that is when they'll see the Lord again and have eternal fellowship with Him.
+Why is the resurrection so important if the person (the soul) doesn't actually die with the body?
+Why is the resurrection so important if the souls of Christians will already be with Christ and enjoying fellowship with Him even after death of the body.
+Why are most Christians so big on Christ rising from the dead on Easter Day if He really didn't die at all but only His body?

 In regard to the last book of the Bible, the book of Revelation, and its contents regarding the final judgment several important points need to be kept in mind for a proper interpretation of this most difficult-to-interpret book of the Bible.